THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Disembarking a Disney Cruise Ship

 Depending upon what time you are leaving, there may be a line to get off the ship.
 This usually moves pretty quickly.
-On the Classic Ships Disney Wonder and Magic, the lines can back up sometimes towards Promenade Lounge.
+On the Classic Ships Disney Wonder and Magic, the lines can back up sometimes towards the French Quarter Lounge.

 This makes it difficult for anyone trying to get past that area as the walkway is pretty narrow.
 The line always seems to me to move much more efficiently on the Disney Fantasy and Dream.
 The atrium is so much larger it can deal with more people without feeling crowded.